bluebindu/lighter-2/doc/security.md

 `make secure` question), the provided password will be used to verify its correctness, manage implementation secrets and generate macaroons rootkey.

-The database will contain the root key to verify macaroons and, depending on the configured implementation, the implementation secrets.
+The database will contain a token to verify password correctness and, depending on the current configuration, the root key to verify macaroons and implementation secrets.
-All secrets are encrypted using the _secretbox_ symmetric key algorithm and a 32-byte key derived from the password using _scrypt_.
+Each secret is encrypted using the _secretbox_ symmetric key algorithm and a different 32-byte key derived from a unique password using _scrypt_.

-If security features are enabled, the UnlockerServicer will start before the LightningServicer and ask for a password that will be used to decrypt Lighter's database.
+The UnlockerServicer will start before the LightningServicer and ask for a password that will be checked and then used to decrypt the secrets stored in Lighter's database.

 ## Password Strength